espindula/bashmp-pt_BR/README.md

 # Atenção: todos os documentos aqui publicados são distribuídos sem qualquer garantia, implícita e/ou explícita.

-  Permission is granted to copy, distribute and/or modify this General Commands Manual of Bash, version 4.3, translated into Brazilian Portuguese, under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+  Permission is granted to copy, distribute and/or modify this Manual Page of Bash, version 4.3, translated into Brazilian Portuguese, under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled ``GNU Free Documentation License''.

 # Warning: all the files herein published are released with no warranty, implicit and/or explicit.